zero2cx/spiral-matrix/docs/SpiralMatrix.rst

 ==================================

-Instantiating the SpiralMatrix class generates a spiral matrix grid structure that conforms to the specified parameters passed from the caller.
-The module is written in Python 3.x and is imported into your project with ``import spiral_matrix`` or
-``from spiral_matrix import SpiralMatrix``.
+Instantiating the SpiralMatrix class generates a spiral matrix grid structure that conforms to the parameters passed from the caller.
+The module is written in Python 3.x and is imported into your project with ``import spiral_matrix`` or ``from spiral_matrix import SpiralMatrix``.

 For details of the command-line interface for this module, please `click here <../README.md>`__.

-Once instantiated, the object’s `.matrix <#matrix>`__ attribute contains the actual matrix structure.
-The printing to the console or other manipulation of the `.matrix <#matrix>`__ structure can be accomplished manually by looping through its rows and columns.
-Pretty-printing it can be done using the `.show() <#show-axes->`__ method.
+Once instantiated, the object’s `.matrix <#matrix>`__ attribute contains the generated structure of the spiral matrix.
+This matrix is a Python list containing elements that are also lists.
+Printing to the console or other manipulation of it can be accomplished by manually looping through the row and column list elements.
+Pretty-printing it can be done using the object's `.show() <#show-axes->`__ method.

 --------------